VehvilainenPooki/learning-environment/Documentation/Design_Document.md

 - Student and Teacher, Admin views/accounts
 - Courses that "store" exercise packages
 - Exercise packages that display formulas cleanly
-- teachers can create invite codes that students can use to join a course
+- Teachers can create invite codes that students can use to join a course
-- teachers can invite students to courses
+- Teachers can invite students to courses
-- students have a class tag that can be used for mass invitation/leaving
+- Students have a "class" tag that can be used for mass invitation/leaving
-- Courses and exercise packages can have a set date ranges where they are active.
+- Courses and exercise packages can have a set date range when they are active.

 ## Technologies
 Frontend: React, LaTeX.js

 Backend: Node, Express, Sequelize

 Database: PostgreSQL